snl-dakota/dakota/docs/user/usingdakota/output/restart.rst

 To turn restart recording off, the user may select :dakkw:`interface-deactivate` :dakkw:`interface-deactivate-restart_file` in the :dakkw:`interface` specification.
 This can increase execution speed and reduce disk storage requirements, but at the expense of a loss in the ability to recover and continue a run that terminates prematurely.
 Obviously, this option is not recommended when function evaluations are costly or prone to failure.
-Please note that using the :dakkw:`interface-deactivate` :dakkw:`interface-deactivate-restart_file` specification will result in a zero length restart file with the default name "dakota.rst".

-To turn restart recording off, the user may use the restart_file keyword, in the interface block.
-This can increase execution speed and reduce disk storage requirements, but at the expense of a loss in the ability to recover and continue a run that terminates prematurely.
-This option is not recommended when function evaluations are costly or prone to failure.
-Please note that using the deactivate restart_file specification will result in a zero length restart file with the default name "dakota.rst", which can overwrite an exiting file.
+Please note that using the :dakkw:`interface-deactivate` :dakkw:`interface-deactivate-restart_file` specification will result in a zero length restart file with the default name "dakota.rst", which can overwrite an exiting file.

 =====================
 Reading Restart Files